 The first day of the seventh Hebrew month, Tishrei, is not referred to as Rosh Chodesh—head of the month, but is known as Rosh Hashanah—head of the year.
-It is the beginning of the new Hebrew Year 5781.
+It is the beginning of the new Hebrew Year 5782.
 There are three feasts/special days this month: Blowing of Trumpets (or shofars—a daylong event) on Tishrei 1 (Sept.
-19); The Day of Atonement on Tishrei 10 (Sept.
-28); and the Feast of Tabernacles from Tishrei 15–21 (Oct.
-3–9).
+7); the Day of Atonement on Tishrei 10 (Sept.
+16); and the Feast of Tabernacles from Tishrei 15–21 (Sept.
+21–26).

 1. Tishrei is the month of Ephraim, the second son of Joseph.
 Be fruitful and multiply.
 See Genesis 49:22, which reads, “Joseph is a fruitful bough … his branches run over the wall.”
 Also see Genesis 49:26, which states, “The blessings of your father have excelled the blessings of my ancestors.”
-Be sure to have a mindset of receiving blessings.
-God is blessing you!
+Be sure to have a mindset of receiving blessings and speaking about them.

 2. The seventh month.
 The “dearest” of months—because all sevens are dear to God, creating the most “satiated” or “full” month.
 (We have worked through two “threes” and are now at a new beginning).
 Think, “fullness of God.”
-Think of His overflowing abundance and goodness.
 God wants us to expect blessing and fullness from Him.
 Again, a key is to speak and declare that His blessing and fullness are overflowing in you.

 3. The month where divine providence creates a “beginning.”
 This is the beginning of the Hebrew year 5782.
 What God has spoken and promised is creating the space for those things to be birthed and to grow.
 So, expect new doors and assignments, as well as a new intensity.
-Also expect the new anointing necessary to move ahead into the new things God opens up.
+Also expect the new anointing necessary to move ahead into those new things God opens up.

 4. The beginning of six months of “reflected light.”
 This changes our environment, the way we process time, the way we work, the way crops grow, and the way we harvest.
 Think of yourself as one who reflects the glory of the Lord all around you.
 See Isaiah 60:1–9, John 8:12 , and John 9:5 .
 Think of God reflecting His glory on you.

 5. Month of the Hebrew letter lamed [ל], which signifies the aspiration to return to your absolute source.
 God is our source.
-We need to pray, “Lord, let us be sure that we flow in what you are doing.”
-Without this “regrouping,” it is too easy to get distracted doing our own thing or doing what seems right in our own eyes, instead of doing only that which He initiates.
-In fact, in this year of COVID, you could say God has been arranging things so that we have no other choice but to get back to our source.
+We need to declare, “Lord, let us be sure that we flow in what you are doing.”
+Without this “regrouping,” it’s too easy to get distracted doing our own thing or doing what seems right in our own eyes, instead of doing only that which He initiates.
+In fact, during COVID you could say God has been arranging things so that we have no other choice but to get back to our source.
 He is removing unnecessary things in our lives so we focus only on Him.

 7. Month of Libra (the scales).
 The deeds of man are weighed, and judgment is released.
 Note that the Day of Atonement, the tenth day of Tishrei (Sept.
-28), is considered a day of judgment, and God does release judgments, His plans, and His strategies on the world.
+16), is considered a day of judgment, and God does release judgments, His plans, and His strategies on the world.

-9. Month of a New Spiritual Awakening Although we are in the end times, we are not at the end.
-We are at the beginning of the Third Great Awakening.
-Think of spiritual awakening, and be sure to remove that which would keep you from returning or entering into the fullness God has for you.
+9. Think of spiritual awakening, and be sure to remove that which would keep you from returning or entering into the fullness God has for you.